rooseve/WebImageView/README.md

 	#the cache space limit in MB, default 50
 	webImageCacheSpaceInMB=50

-	#how many web images could be kept in memory as cache
+	#how many web images could be kept in memory as cache, default 20
 	#we use SoftReference to cache the image, if memory is too low, the space will be recycled anyway, so do not worry too much.
 	webImageMemorySizeLimit=30